mhb777us/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 					   							for test and train data together

 ## Create subset only for mean and standard deviation measurements.
-Ignore other columns
-## Write the file from this data set that satisfy the first requirement
+I

 R object		  	Source					Description mymean	  			all_activity			Subset columns who's labels are mean mystd	  			all_activity			Subset columns who's labels are standard dev my_mean_std 		mymean					Combine mean and std measure columns
 					mystd
-detail_mean_std_	my_mean_std				Write output for Step 4
-only.txt

 ## Using the previous data set, create a new summary data set for mean grouped by
 ## activity names and subject id.